ldurazo/react-tax-iv/README.md

 ## Technologies used
 - Next.js as the React framework of choice, primarily for SSR capabilities.
+  - next-intl for localization.
 - React Query (Tanstack) for data synchronization / (server) state management.
 - React Hook Forms library for form state machines.
 - Typescript for all your type-safety pleasures.
-- Jest for unit tests
+- Jest for unit tests.
+- Recharts as a minor dependency for graphs.
+- prettier/eslint to get styling out of the way day one.

 ### TODO
-- Add Cypress component tests
+- Add Cypress component tests.
-- Add Cypress E2E tests
+- Add Cypress E2E tests.
-- Increase jest coverage of server & client components
+- Increase jest coverage of server & client components.